 and Licensed Psychological Associates.

-of a Licensed Psychologist and may not engage in independent practice.
+the supervision of a Licensed Psychologist and may not engage in independent

-in another state to independently practice psychology and is in good
+to independently practice psychology and is in good standing in that

-of a period of supervised experience required for full licensure with
+of a period of supervised experience required for licensure as a psychologist,

 individual supervision per week.
 A supervisor may reduce the amount

 of weekly supervision on a proportional basis for supervisees working